-Boston Borough has a consistent record of delivering more dwellings on Brownfield sites than Greenfield sites although this year there is an increase in the development of dwellings on Greenfield land so that for the first time it is the dominant source.
+Boston Borough has a consistent record of delivering more dwellings on Brownfield sites than Greenfield sites although for the last two years there is an increase in the development of dwellings on Greenfield land so that it is the dominant source.
 South Holland have only had three years when brownfield is the dominant source.
+There are no South Holland figures this year.

-Urban vs Rural Completions: Generally, the majority of new dwellings completed since 2006/07 have been located in the urban areas of Boston Borough and South Holland District.
-In 2016/17, 293 dwellings were completed in Boston Borough urban area, which is 131 more than last year.
-In Spalding there has been a slight increase of 9 dwellings from last year.
-In the rural areas Boston Borough has seen the highest number of completions since 2010/11 and South Holland has seen a fall from last year but is still more than any year since 2009/10.
+Urban vs Rural Completions: Generally, the majority of new dwellings completed since 2011/12 have been located in the urban areas of Boston Borough and South Holland District.
+In 2017/18, 250 dwellings were completed in Boston Borough urban area, which is fewer than last year.
+In South Holland, there has also been a decrease of 25 dwellings from last year for Spalding urban area .
+In the rural areas both districts have seen increases in house completions in 2017/18, with totals higher than for any previous year.